 Furthermore, make sure to bring any witnesses you have to the court.
 You might need to subpoena them.
 The subpoena forms are available in the court.
 Witnesses often can verify and support your version of the events and help you to dismiss the ticket.
 If you have any passengers in the car, consider putting them on the witness stand as well.

-During the hearing ask for the dismissal of your case and present all your gathered evidences.
-Moreover, make sure to take advantage of your legal right to cross examine a police officer who wrote you a ticket.
-During the cross examination try to remain calm and treat the police officer with respect.
+During the hearing ask for the dismissal of your case and present all your gathered pieces of evidence.
+Moreover, make sure to take advantage of your legal right to cross-examine a police officer who wrote you a ticket.
+During the cross-examination try to remain calm and treat the police officer with respect.
 If the police officer tries to ask you questions, object to it and let him know that he is not allowed to practice law.
 It is highly advisable not to request a jury trial since, often, jurors are not sympathetic to a defendant in traffic violation cases.